Nicotine Addiction Medications

 BUPROPION (brand names Zyban or Wellbutrin) is an antidepressant drug that can be used to help some people stop smoking.
 It is taken as a pill and requires a doctor's prescription.
 Although it does not contain nicotine, it can help people resist the urge to smoke.
 Bupropion is often used for 7-12 weeks, beginning 1 or 2 weeks before smoking is stopped.
 It can be used for smoking cessation maintenance for up to six months.
 Side effects may include insomnia and dry mouth.

-VARENICLINE (Chantix) - is the first treatment that specifically targets the neurobiological mechanism of nicotine dependence.
+VARENICLINE (Chantix) is the first treatment that specifically targets the brain’s dependence on nicotine by blocking its uptake in the brain and decreasing the “need” for nicotine.
 Studies show that the drug successfully stimulates dopamine (the brain's pleasure chemical) and blocks nicotine receptors.
 This reduces nicotine withdrawal symptoms and cravings, helping to prevent a full relapse.
 The drug also blocks the effects of nicotine if you begin to smoke again.

-Researchers found Chantix to be more effective than a placebo in helping people quit smoking.
-In two studies, Chantix helped more people quit smoking than did bupropion (Zyban) ‹ the only other nicotine-free drug used as a quit-smoking aid.
+Researchers found Chantix to be more effective than a placebo (a pill that has no physical effect) in helping people quit smoking.
+In two studies, Chantix helped more people quit smoking than bupropion (Zyban), the only other nicotine-free drug used as a quit-smoking aid.